Call for papers

 Is your proposed presentation your job market paper?

-Upon receiving submissions, we will remove author-identifying information (name and all answers to the above questions) from the abstracts.
+Upon receiving submissions, we will remove the author-identifying information (name and all answers to the above questions) from the abstracts.
 Each organizer will evaluate the author-blinded abstracts on a 0-5 scale according to the following criteria:

+Scores will be tabulated and averaged across the three organizers.
+The highest-scoring submissions will advance to the second stage.
 In the second stage, we will add weights as a function of the representation- and need-based criteria outlined above.
 Specifically:

-- +1 for members of a historically excluded demographic group
+- +0.5 for members of a historically excluded demographic group

 - +0.5 for individuals presenting versions of their job market papers